 The cemetery section is responsible for two municipal cemeteries.
 Sunset Cemetery is 45 acres, and Sunrise Cemetery is 80 acres.
-The cemetery section also sells all lots, opens and closes all interments, and sets all tents, greens, and chairs for services in both cemeteries.
+The cemetery section also sells all lots, and opens and closes all interments in both cemeteries.

 Sunset Cemetery has a history dating back to 1860 and is 45 acres in total.
 All lots have been sold for this cemetery.